 The first time the band performed this in completed form was before 150,000 people at the Seattle Pop Festival in 1969.
 The crowd loved it even though they had never heard it.

 Randy Bachman calls the distinctive guitar sound he used on this song "The Herzog."
 To get the effect, he would overdrive the preamp (setting it to 9 or 10) while the normal volume settings are turned down.
 The sound does not get any louder, but gradually it grows dirtier and finally ends up creating a cello-like effect.

 Recorded at RCA Studios in Chicago with producer Jack Richardson, this was released as a double A-side with "No Sugar Tonight" and stayed at #1 in the US for three weeks.
 The Guess Who were already huge in Canada, but this broke them in the States.

 In the late-'90s, this was used in a variety of commercials, including one for Tommy Hilfiger and another for Castrol motor oil.
 Nike also used in an ad featuring women's soccer.

-Lenny Kravitz covered this in 1999.
+Lenny Kravitz covered this in 1999, making #49 US.
 His version was used in the movie Austin Powers 2, The Spy Who Shagged Me.

 Kravitz and The Guess Who performed this September 21, 2000 at the MuchMusic Video Awards in Toronto.
 The Guess Who were given a lifetime achievement award.